 Upon opening the door – he underwent an amazing transformation.
 His tanned face was wreathed in smiles as he hugged his two small children and gave his wife a kiss.

 After introducing the man to his family – the carpenter walked the man to the car.

 They passed the tree and the man’s curiosity got the better of him.
 He asked the carpenter about what he had seen him do earlier.

 “Oh, that’s my ‘Trouble Tree’,” the carpenter replied.
 “I know I can’t help having troubles on the job – but one thing’s for sure – my troubles don’t belong in the house with my wife and the children.
 So I just hang them up on the tree every night when I come home.
 Then in the morning I pick them up again.”

 Funny thing is,” he smiled, “when I come out in the morning to pick them up, there aren’t nearly as many as I remember hanging up the night before.”

-I am grateful, every day, for Bryant, and his ability to walking into the house, after work, greet the children and kiss me, and smile, as if the weight of the world isn’t on his shoulders.
+I am grateful, every day, for Bryant, and his ability to walk into the house, after work, greet the children and kiss me, and smile, as if the weight of the world isn’t on his shoulders.